-Social Business is a recent but very transformational trend revolutionizing the way companies function and generate value for all the constituents (stakeholders, employees, customers, partners, suppliers).
+Social Business is a recent but popular trend revolutionizing the way companies function and generate value for all the constituents (stakeholders, employees, customers, partners, suppliers).

 What is a Social Business?